 The registry is used to keep people (especially children) safe.
 There are times when sex offenders can’t live wherever they want.
 You may be restricted by how close you can live to children.
 You may not be able to live near a school or public park.

 You can be prosecuted if you don’t register and keep it updated for a certain amount of time.
-There are different tiers which determine how long you have to be registered.
+There are different tiers that determine how long you have to be registered.
 Tier I must be registered for fifteen years while tier II must register for twenty-five years.
 Anyone who is committed as a tier III sex offender will have to register for the rest of their life.

 If you don’t, you could be looking at hefty fines and even jail time.
 You could get up to ten years in jail if you don’t keep your registry up-to-date.